RonaldOellers/Gaffa-tape/README.md

 # Refresh the Slurm Que

 A script that will refresh the general Slurm Que every 30 seconds so you can keep an eye on all jobs that are currently running.
+Press Enter to refresh manually.

 # Refresh the personal Slurm Que

 This does the same as [Refresh the Slurm Que](#refresh-the-slurm-que) however it only shows you the jobs of the user you specified in the refresh_slurm_queue_personal.sh file.
 I use this to keep track of my jobs.
+Press Enter to refresh manually.

 # Slurm info nicely formatted